testvon/alecsatin.github.io/_posts/2017-10-01-the-son-of-god-goes-forth-to-war.md

   - hymn
 ---

+**Please note:** If you're reading this in an email or RSS feed, the video may not appear.
+Visit the website to watch the video.
+{: .notice}

 The Reformation is 500 years old this month.
 Does it matter?

 Yesterday I spoke with a friend who had just returned from Berlin.
 He visited a large church which advertised an exhibit on the "Lutheran Reformation".
 He described it as...